allmaps/allmaps/packages/io/README.md

 console.log(gcpString)
 ```

-GCPs are in the internal projection inferred from the map or options, with the same default internal projection as in a Projected GCP Transformer used to render maps: "EPSG:3857".
-Set the internal projection option to "EPSG:4326" to obtain GCPs in lon-lat coordinates.
+GCPs are printed in "EPSG:4326" by default, but their projection can be specified via the options.
+Use "EPSG:3857", the default projection in [@allmaps/project](../../packages/project/) and [@allmaps/render](../../packages/render/), to obtain the same result when using printed GCPs in e.g. QGIS.

 ### Parse GCPs